-In Johnson Publishing Company's Chapter 7 bankruptcy case (Bankr.
-N.D.
-III.
-19-10236), the crown jewel of the estate was the photography and media archive from the company's two signature magazine titles, Ebony and Jet.
-The archive contained over one million photographs chronicling African American life, culture and history over a 70-year span.
-A disparate group of potential buyers conducted diligence on the archive.
-The archive clearly had financial value to entities engaged in the business of image licensing.
+In Johnson Publishing Co.'s chapter 7 case,3 the crown jewel of the estate was the photography and media archive from the company's two signature magazine titles, Ebony and Jet.
+The archive contained more than 1 million photographs chronicling African-American life, culture and history over a 70-year span.
+A disparate group of potential buyers conducted diligence on the archive, which clearly had financial value to entities engaged in the business of image licensing.
 There was also an interesting tax arbitrage opportunity for creative financial buyers, as it seemed likely that the purchase price would be less than the tax savings from a future donation at a higher appraised value.

 There were also buyers whose interests were not explicitly financial, such as museums and research institutions.
 Their willingness to pay was based on a variety of factors, including available funds, the "trophy" nature of the asset, the ability to use the acquisition as a fundraising tool and the ability to attract follow-on research grant funds.
 On the one hand, these institutions may have viewed each other as strategic competitors.
 On the other hand, if one or more of the institutions was unable to commit sufficient funds to the acquisition, they may have viewed each other - and other bidders - as potential partners.
 One of the qualified bidders was the secured lender, a family office that had adjacent investments and interests.
-Lastly, foundations which had been known in the past to acquire art and artifacts related to specific areas of their interest participated in the process.
+Lastly, foundations that had been known in the past to acquire art and artifacts related to specific areas of their interest participated in the process.

-The auction began as a typical English style auction, below the secured lender's loan amount.
+The auction began as a typical English-style auction, below the secured lender's loan amount.
 Although the secured lender had not agreed to sell at a value less than its loan amount - it would have simply credit bid - it agreed with the strategy to "warm up the crowd" by starting low.
-When the auction got to the point where the secured lender's debt was cleared, the Trustee pivoted to a sealed bid auction with best and final bids, which yielded a winning bid of \$30 million, roughly twice the secured loan amount.
+When the auction got to the point where the secured lender's debt was cleared, the trustee pivoted to a sealed-bid auction with best and final bids, which yielded a winning bid of \$30 million, roughly twice the secured loan amount.